josephalabiwork/real-estate-company-performance-analysis/README.md

 # Real-Estate-Company-Performance-Analysis
-real estate performance analysis using sql workbench and power bi
+Real estate performance analysis using sql workbench and power bi
 # INTRODUCTION
 ## Real Estate Performance Analysis (2020–2025)
 This analysis provides a data driven overview of real estate performance from 2020–2025.